tess022095/Fairness-Checker/README.md

 To run Fair-AutoML, we need to install Python 3 environment on Linux.
 The current version has been tested on Python 3.10.

-****Environment Setup****

-To run Fair-AutoML, we need to install Python 3 environment on Linux.
-The current version has been tested on Python 3.10.

 ### Environment Setup
 Follow these steps to clone the Fair-AutoML repository and install Fair-AutoML.